 Of course, you CAN wear running shoes for walking but running shoes are not all the same and there are several types of walking.
 So whether a particular shoe is best suited for you depends on the type of shoe and type of walking you intend doing as well as your physiology.

-We explore these facets of the question below and you will see it is not a question that has a simple answer that is much use to you.
+Let's explore the question from a few different directions below to help you see it is not a question that has a simple answer that is of much use to you.

 By understanding the facets of the question you will soon be able to see whether any particular shoe will suit your purposes.